Vredefort impact structure: Conservation

 The Vredefort Dome World Heritage Site is currently subject to property development, and local owners have expressed concern regarding sewage dumping into the Vaal River and the impact structure.
 The granting of prospecting rights around the edges of the impact structure has led environmental interests to express fear of destructive mining.

 Community

 The Vredefort Dome in the centre of the impact structure is home to four towns: Parys, Vredefort, Koppies and Venterskroon.
 Parys is the largest and a tourist hub; both Vredefort and Koppies mainly depend on an agricultural economy.

 On 19 December 2011, a broadcasting licence was granted by ICASA to a community radio station to broadcast for the Afrikaans- and English-speaking members of the communities within the impact structure.
 The Afrikaans name Koepel Stereo (Dome Stereo) refers to the dome and announces its broadcast as KSFM.
-The station broadcasts on 94.9 MHz FM, an homage to the 94.9km asteroid which once impacted the broadcast area.
+The station broadcasts on 94.9 MHz FM.